g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 ---
 layout:     post
-title:      "Every Mountain Goats Song that has Been Recorded and Does Not Have a Death Geas Placed Upon It By Its Author"
+title:      "Every Mountain Goats song ever recorded and which does not have a Death Geas placed upon it by its Author"
 baselink:   /mogos
 permalink:  /mogos
-date:       2017-12-31  <!--site.time-->
+date:       2023-12-31  <!--site.time-->
 author:     Gavin

 img:        /img/